Privacy and AI Policies

 Submitting a contact form or sending an email does not create an attorney-client relationship.
 Please do not include sensitive, confidential, or privileged information in any message until an attorney-client relationship has been formally established in writing.

-5. How the Firm Shares Your Information
+5. How the Practice Shares Your Information

-• Professional responsibility: The Firm’s attorney is subject to the Rules of Professional Conduct of the states of North Carolina and New York.
+• Professional responsibility: The Practice’s attorney is subject to the Rules of Professional Conduct of the states of North Carolina and New York.
 In rare circumstances, those rules may require or permit disclosure of certain information.

 6. Data Retention